javascript-tutorial/en.javascript.info/1-js/07-object-properties/01-property-descriptors/article.md

 ...But that does not copy flags.
 So if we want a "better" clone then `Object.defineProperties` is preferred.

-Another difference is that `for..in` ignores symbolic properties, but `Object.getOwnPropertyDescriptors` returns *all* property descriptors including symbolic ones.
+Another difference is that `for..in` ignores symbolic and non-enumerable properties, but `Object.getOwnPropertyDescriptors` returns *all* property descriptors including symbolic and non-enumerable ones.

 ## Sealing an object globally